 The two founders and 130 employees have a clear mission: “Aarstiderne cultivates the close connection between fresh produce from the soil and the joy of healthy meals.”
 They also strongly believe in providing their customers with scrumptious meals and healthy food selections.
 Since their customers can’t touch or sense the goods before the arrival of meal boxes, Aarstiderne feels a strong need to use visual content to build trust with their customers and get them excited about the upcoming delivery.
 Their strategy is to create and share content that builds emotional connections from fresh and organic produces to delicious and healthy meals.

-Every employee has a mobile phone and take photos wherever or whenever possible.
-No matter what they are doing, employees and farmers can take photos while picking apples from trees, testing new recipes in the kitchen, making freshly-squeezed juice or bread, packing food, or even eating meals.
-Employees and farmers, are able to share their passions by capturing their observations as they happen.
-This footage is a great source for Aarstiderne’s social media channels, their websites and other marketing functions.
+Every employee has a mobile phone and takes photos wherever or whenever possible.
+No matter what they are doing, employees and farmers can take photos.
+While picking apples from trees, testing new recipes in the kitchen, making freshly-squeezed juice or bread, packing food, or even eating meals.
+Employees and farmers are able to share their passions by capturing their observations as they happen.
+This footage is a great source for Aarstiderne’s social media channels, their websites, and other marketing functions.

 Images are nice, but let’s use videos to show, not just tell.

 Preparing food well can never be communicated to its fullest by just showing static images and text-only instructions.
 The best way to communicate with people about preparing food is to “show and tell.”
 Ekaterina Walter, the author of the Power of Visual Storytelling, said it well: “Video allows you to show a more relaxed or human side to your brand.”
-Naturally, video became the core of Aarstiderne’s content creation strategy.
-With a small investment in video equipment back in 2008, Aarstiderne started producing videos about produce selections, recipes, cooking, events, and even Aarstiderne’s farmers.
-Videos are also seamlessly integrated into the meal box selections.
-Check out the collection of their videos on https://www.madbio.com.
-Here is one example, Chicken with pasta.
+Naturally, the video became the core of Aarstiderne’s content creation strategy.
+With a small investment in video equipment back in 2008, Aarstiderne started producing videos about:

 Know your audience and prioritize your content formats